Carry Respect, Not A Blade

 Early Teens

-In his early teens Joe’s was criminally exploited by some unscrupulous men.
-They persuaded him by offers of easy money and a glamorous lifestyle, Joe became embroiled in the growing culture of countylines.
+In his early teens, Joe was sadly criminally exploited by unscrupulous men who lured him with promises of easy money and a glamorous lifestyle.
+Before long, he became caught up in the growing culture of county lines.

 Joe's First Arrest